MicrosoftDocs/Viva/Viva/glint/copilot/copilot-admin-intro.md

 Copilot in Viva Glint aligns with our [AI principles](https://www.microsoft.com/ai/principles-and-approach) and undergoes rigorous internal stress testing.
 We actively identify and address systematic issues, ensuring Copilot comment summarization remains free from undesirable content or behavior such as hate speech, incitement to violence, or misinformation.
 We're vigilant about protecting privacy and preventing the disclosure of sensitive information.

-## Choose a method to roll out Copilot in Viva Glint
+## Choose a method to roll out Copilot

 Copilot gives you the flexibility to roll out to one or many user roles.
 Consider what approach is right for your organization.